Francesco-Marhel/TruthProbe/REPRODUCING.md

 # Reproducing the results

 All commands are run from `src/`.
 Dataset revisions are pinned for exact reproducibility.
-Every tool embeds its own shields (identity checks, held-out CV over pairs, permutation nulls, seed-stability criteria) and prints its verdict.
+Every tool embeds its own safeguards (identity checks, held-out CV over pairs, permutation nulls, seed-stability criteria) and prints its measurements in full; no tool prints an automatic verdict.

 > **Windows / PowerShell note:** the trailing `\` is bash line
 > continuation.
 On PowerShell, join each multi-line command onto a single